Big 12 football needs Texas to join Oklahoma at the top of the standings this decade

 2020s prediction: Worst of the 21st century

 Two things to ask here.
 One, how long will 60-year-old program architect Gary Patterson keep at it?
 And two, is 63-40 (39-33) a better comparison moving forward than 87-42 (54-33)?
 The former figure removes the Horned Frogs’ last two seasons in the Mountain West from their 2010s total.
 That makes TCU an eight-win-a-year team in the Big 12, a funny spot for it to land since there’s been all-or-average outcomes of late in Fort Worth.
 The Horned Frogs have three seasons of 11 victories, but no others of more than seven since switching conferences.
-As impressive as it’s been for TCU to maintain its defensive identity in an offense-happy league, at least a slight dip in overall victories in the next 10 years seems probable.
+As impressive as it’s been for TCU to maintain its defensive identity in an offense-happy conference, at least a slight dip in overall victories in the next 10 years seems probable.

 Texas Tech